 # gnocchi-api # gnocchi-metricd

 3.5.
 Running As A WSGI Application

 You can run Gnocchi through a WSGI service such as

 mod_wsgi or any other WSGI application.
-The file
+You can use the

-gnocchi/rest/app.wsgi provided with Gnocchi allows you to enable Gnocchi as a WSGI application.
+gnocchi/rest/app.wsgi file, which is provided with Gnocchi, to enable Gnocchi as a WSGI application.

 The Gnocchi API tier runs using WSGI.
 This means it can be run using Apache